 Click here to sign up for our newsletter to be kept informed of news and events relating to the IDA Pittsburgh Chapter.

 Parsec, Inc. (Pittsburgh’s premier speculative fiction literary organization)

 Announcing a new call for stories for a themed anthology of science fiction, fantasy and horror stories celebrating dark skies.
 Triangulation is Parsec Ink’s themed speculative fiction anthology, now in its 15th year.
 Everyone is eligible to send in a story.
 We’re looking for work from new as well as established authors.

 Triangulation: Dark Skies will be a celebration of the dark.
 Light pollution is a danger to human health, to animals and plants in the nighttime ecosystem and to the future of astronomical research on our planet.
 It wastes billions of dollars a year.
 Glare from unshielded lights causes safety hazards for drivers and pedestrians.
 We don’t yet know the full effect of making the night in cities 100 times brighter, but it deserves our focused attention.
 Want to know more?
 Start at the comprehensive website of the International Dark-sky Association.

 Storifying an issue is a proven way to engage an audience.
 The hope is that readers will identify with proactive characters making decisions, experiencing firsthand the dangerous trend to light up the night and suffering the consequences.
-This issue will be given to attendees at a Dark Sky Conference in 2019 at Carnegie Mellon University, then widely available for purchase.
+This issue will be given to attendees at a Dark Sky Conference in June of 2019 at Carnegie Mellon University, then widely available for purchase.

 This anthology not the place for stories about the creeping horrors in the dark, which we are losing at the speed of light, but rather a exploration of the theme — celebrating our place in the universe and the ability to see into the depths of space.